LD00000/my-vim/README.md

 # my-vim

-my vim Vbundle setting.Use it on Linux.
+My vim Vundle setting.Use it on Linux.

 #install